A Flexible Vision Correction Procedure to Rid You of Glasses and Contacts.

 - have had a prescription change in the last year.

-Occasionally, the Visian ICL is deemed unsuitable for a patient.
+Occasionally, the EVO ICL is deemed unsuitable for a patient.
 If this occurs, we offer other refractive solutions to help you improve your vision:

 LASIK greatly improves your vision by reshaping your cornea using a laser.
 It is the most common elective vision correction procedure.
 Learn more about LASIK.